Computational expressivity of (circular) proofs with fixed points: Extensions to (un)typed term calculi

 \todo{explain why we factor the $\times$ interactions (and even $\mu$ too) through other constants/gadgets: $\times$ to facilitate totality argument, and $\mu$ for similarity/to slightly facilitate realisability (though not really since we need bespoke iterators there).} \todo{explain that we don't include $\inj$ for $\N$ to avoid $+$, instead this is hardcoded into the rules} \anupam{recall that, apart from in, the actual types are not important due to untypedness.}

-When referring to an arbitrary instance of a rule, the specification should be understood to be as originally typeset, unless otherwise indicated. \anupam{also about vectors of inputs matching indicated cedents etc.} In particular, we follow this convention to define our notion of reduction on coterms:
+When referring to an arbitrary instance of a rule, the specification should be understood to be as originally typeset, unless otherwise indicated.
+In particular, we follow this convention to define our notion of reduction on coterms:

 \begin{definition} [Theories] We define two (context-closed) reduction relations on (co)terms: \begin{itemize} \item $\reduces$ is generated by the clauses in Figures~\ref{fig:reduction-ljneg}, \ref{fig:reduction-mu-iter} and \ref{fig:reduction-N-muLJ}. \item $\reducesnorec$ is generated by the rules in Figures~\ref{fig:reduction-ljneg}, \ref{fig:reduction-mu-norec} and \ref{fig:reduction-N-muLJnorec}. \end{itemize} In all cases the lengths of vectors $\vec x$ and $\vec y$ match those of the relevant contexts $\Gamma$ and $\Delta$ from the original typesetting of the rules, i.e.\ from \Cref{fig:sequent-calculus-mulj,fig:co-iteration-rules,fig:unfolding-rules,fig:native-n-rules-mulj,fig:native-n-rules+cutreds-muljnorec}.
 Note that the use of both variables and term metavariables in these reduction rules is purely to aid parsing.
 All reduction rules are closed under substitution.